tomayac/local-reverse-geocoder/README.md

 If you run into a ```FATAL ERROR: CALL_AND_RETRY_LAST Allocation failed - JavaScript heap out of memory``` issue, try running node with the [V8 option](https://github.com/nodejs/node/issues/7937) ```--max-old-space-size=2000```.

+# A Word on Debugging

+To turn on debug logging add a DEBUG=local-reverse-geocoder environment variable on the command line.

 # License
 Copyright 2017 Thomas Steiner (tomac@google.com)